caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    The WheelSwitch has arrow buttons above and below the digits that are used to change individual digits, and it also accepts keyboard input.
    The up and down arrow buttons are the main feature of the WheelSwitch.
-You click them to increment the digit.
+You can click them to increment the digit.
 The arrow buttons can also be navigated and operated via the keyboard.
-You have to put the focus on the selected digit, which get surrounded with a red color.
+You have to put the focus on the selected digit, which gets outlined by a red color.
 The cursor has to remain inside the widget otherwise the focus will be lost.
 The up and down arrow keys increment or decrement the selected digit.
 Clicking on an arrow button will increment or